sonertari/PFRE/README.md

 #### Configure web server

-Configure PFRE in httpd.conf.
-Note that we should disable chroot by chrooting to /.
+Configure PFRE in httpd.conf under /etc. Note that we should disable chroot by chrooting to /.
 Your configuration might look like the following:

 	chroot "/"
 	#prefork 3